jwgbradford/seed_to_plate/README.md

 Building basic game engine and data files for BSF project

-trying to sort out branch merging issues
+New working branch from commit e381806f